Amazon: Friend or Foe?

 This is because Amazon sells concepts that they know will work from their own business.

-Their marketplace is built on their own webshop, and is then opened to other businesses as third party sellers.
+Their marketplace is built on their own online shop, and is then opened to other businesses as third party sellers.
 Their cloud computing business is built around their own IT infrastructure and sold on as a service to customers.
 Their Kindle digitalises their original core business: books.
 Their Prime membership is built around their own distribution network and content production, and their film budget in 2017 was 4.5 billion dollars:double that of HBO.

 In 2016 Amazon's profits were $4.2 billion, which corresponded to only 4% of total sales.
 50% of the profits came from unredeemed gift vouchers.
 Amazon doesn't generate large profits, but that's a conscious strategy.
 The core of Amazon’s business model is to invest heavily in its own business to create the ultimate one-stop shopping experience.